Return to top

 Is Sweet Potato Casserole Healthy?

-Low Calorie: Each huge serving of this recipe comes in at just 100 calories and 2.5 grams of fat – less than half of a traditional sweet potato casserole!
+Low Calorie: Each huge serving of this recipe comes in at just 100 calories and 2.5 grams of fat – less than half of the classic dish!

 Is classic sweet potato casserole vegan?

-Typically no, this classic thanksgiving side dish isn’t vegan because it includes butter and marshmallows!
-But this recipe is a dairy free version that has no butter, and an optional vegan marshmallow topping!
+Typically no, this classic Thanksgiving side dish isn’t vegan because it includes butter and marshmallows!
+But this low calorie sweet potato recipe is a dairy free version that has no butter, and an optional vegan marshmallow topping!

 Eggs are used in sweet potato casserole as a binder — they help to thicken the mixture without weighing it down.
 If you want to thicken your mixture, I recommend using a little non-dairy milk (like unsweetened soy milk) instead.